 Mark Hedin’s lifetime of newspaper work began as a teenager at Manhattan’s neighborhood rag Our Town and continued as editor of San Francisco State University’s Golden Gater when the Loma Prieta earthquake hit in 1989.
 Springing from 16 subsequent years at the corner of San Francisco’s 5th and Mission streets where the Examiner and Chronicle were produced, came a spell with the Tenderloin District’s Central City Extra, whose name he suggested, through to its final edition 15 years later.
 Prior to joining Ethnic Media Services, he was the sole reporter on the Oakland Tribune section of the East Bay Times when its staff won a Pulitzer for breaking news work covering the Oakland Ghost Ship tragedy in late 2016.

-Ellen provides full life cycle recruiting services along with a wide range of human resources management.
-She worked for telecommunications, technology, investment research and political advocacy industries in both Asia and San Francisco.
-Ellen also runs a non-profit organization, FoodSchoo.us, in an effort to bridge the gap between makers and eaters by hosting workshops and cooking classes throughout the San Francisco Bay Area.
+Ellen joined EMS in April 2019 to help amplify and elevate the collaborations that EMS receives from a variety of media outlets.
+She worked for computer hardware, telecommunications, technical recruiting, investment research and political advocacy industries in both Asia and the US.
+Ellen also runs a non-profit organization, FoodSchoo.us, in an effort to bridge the gap between the suppliers and the consumers by hosting workshops throughout the San Francisco Bay Area.
 Ellen co-authored an op-ed to bring attention to diminishing workforce in food sector which was published by Foodtank in 2017.
-She has a BA in Economics from University of Nevada, Reno and an MBA in Sustainable Management from Presidio Graduate School.
+Ellen also provides full life cycle recruitment services along with a wide range of human resources management.
+She has a BA in Economics from University of Nevada, Reno and an MBA in Sustainable Management from Presidio Graduate School in San Francisco.